COMPETITION 2022

-The third edition of MARE will follow the classic format of a competition, with digital underwater photography as its main discipline.
-Photography is an ideal vehicle to show the hidden beauty of the sea, with its vast palette of colours and light.
-It also allows us to document species and habitats, providing us with essential information about their state of conservation.
+The fifth edition of MARE will follow the classic contest format, with underwater digital photography as the main discipline.
+Because photography is an ideal language to show the hidden beauty of the sea, with all its colors and light.
+Likewise, it allows us to document species and habitats, offering us essential information about their conservation status.

 Diving centers associated with MARE